dena-platform/Dena/src/main/resources/docs/Dena_Platform_API.md

 - **startIndex**: The start row number from which return result to client. default to 0.
 - **pageSize**: The number of records to retrieve in a single page. default to 50.

+**Note:** maximum allowed value for the pageSize is 50 objects.
+The minimum value is 1.

 Request Body: None